MorphiusFaydal/.vim/README.md

 Contains my vimrc and plugins

-Uses [Pathogen](https://github.com/tpope/vim-pathogen) for plugin management.
+Uses native vim packages for plugin management.

 ## Installation
 Clone into home directory (~ on Linux, C:\User\<username>\ on Windows)